stellardreams/stellardreams.github.io/_posts/2020-11-02-Sedna's-orbital-eccentricity.md

 I wasn't very familiar with what's really out there in this outer solar system region.
 First, I googled [Sedna's](https://en.wikipedia.org/wiki/90377_Sedna) orbit.
 Sedna's [orbital eccentricty](https://en.wikipedia.org/wiki/Orbital_eccentricity) is quite high.
 It's orbit is a lot more elliptical.
 Compared to the somewhat circular (not as elliptical) orbits from Mercury to Pluto.
 <img src="/assets/images/sedna-orbit.png">

 Most of the planetary bodies in the in the inner solar system have a [much lower orbital eccentricity](https://nssdc.gsfc.nasa.gov/planetary/factsheet/).
 With the exception of Mercury in the inner solar system.
 And Pluto (downgraded to a dwarf planet) in the outer solar system.
-Even then, there's an order of magnitude of a difference when you compare Mercury or Pluto's orbital eccentriciy to Sedna or the other TNOs
+Even then, Sedna's orbital eccentricity is way higher.
+(Or the other TNOs at that).

 |  Object  | Orbital Eccentricity  |
 | :------------- | :-------------: |